top of page

 Kaats players with a victory wreath in Húns

-One of our bedrooms overlooks the kaats field and we have therefore called it the kaats room.
-The kaats room is decorated with gloves, balls and a scoreboard.
+One of our bedrooms overlooks the handball field and we have therefore called it the handball room.
+The room is decorated with gloves, balls and a scoreboard.

-Would you like to sleep in our kaats room sometime?
+Would you like to sleep in our handball room sometime?
 Make plans for your Friesland holiday and book our holiday home immediately.

 Kaats room.
 Bedroom with a view over the handball field